Breastfeeding has many health benefits for moms and babies. For example, breastfeeding will:

 Eat 8 to 12 ounces of seafood each week.

 Fish and shellfish have nutrients that can help your baby see and learn better.
 Eat seafood 2 to 3 days a week.
 Be sure to include a variety of healthy choices, like:

 - Canned light tuna

-- White (albacore) tuna – up to 6 ounces a week
+- White (albacore) tuna – no more than 6 ounces a week

 Avoid fish that are high in mercury, especially swordfish, tilefish, shark, and king mackerel.
 Mercury is a metal that can hurt your baby’s development.

 Your body needs extra fluids, like water and fat-free or low-fat milk, when you are breastfeeding.
 Limit or avoid drinks that are high in caffeine or added sugars.
 Try drinking a glass of water every time you breastfeed.

 If you choose to drink alcohol, follow these safety tips.

 - Wait until your baby is at least 3 months old and has a breastfeeding routine.

 - Plan ahead for how you’ll feed your baby if he gets hungry.
 For example, pump (express) some breast milk before having any alcohol.